Glycemic Index Diet

 Avoiding refined grains, starches, and sugars further helped, as did replacing red meat consumption with other protein-rich foods like eggs and cheese.

 The glycemic index diet goes beyond calories; it encourages you to look at the way foods are digested and metabolized in your body and what impact that has on your body weight and how full you feel after eating.

 Use a glycemic index list as a weight-loss tool by selecting low-glycemic foods or balancing out a high-glycemic food choice with a lower-glycemic one.

 Use the information in the glycemic index list below to add healthy benefits to your food choices.

 Despite this slight variation the index provides a good guide to which foods you should be eating and which foods to avoid.

 The goal for weight loss on the glycemic index diet is to consume mostly nutritious low-glycemix foods and incorporate medium- and high-glycemic foods rarely.
-(Consuming a high-glycemic food once in a while isn’t going to make you gain weight overnight, so you do have some flexibility.)

 The glycemic load takes into consideration both the glycemic index of a food and the amount of carbohydrate in the portion of food eaten.

 The glycemic load is calculated by multiplying the glycemic index value by the number of grams of carbohydrate, then dividing by 100.